-Making the math class inclusive and engaging
+Making the maths class inclusive and engaging

-To make math lessons inclusive, we need to anticipate what barriers to taking part and learning particular activities, lessons may pose for students in our class.
+To make maths lessons inclusive, we need to anticipate what barriers to taking part and learning particular activities, lessons may pose for students in our class.
 In planning we need to consider the accessibility of our lessons and ways of minimising or reducing those barriers so that all students can fully take part and learn.
 We want all of our learners to foster independent learning techniques.

 Are you ready to find out more about how our tools support inclusive education?